MIAMI BEACH LINE

 With an aim to make the crossing of Biscayne Boulevard by bridge as low and unintrusive as possible, and owing to the height of Miami Central as built (assumed here as 55' above the datum plane at top-of-rail) a grade is initiated as close as possible to the turnouts running off the existing tracks.
 Going by the shortest of the connecting tracks having also the shortest lateral radius of the four (300') the result is a difference between the elevation of Miami Central and that at Biscayne Boulevard of 30 feet - this spread over a distance of 2120' - or a grade of 1.415%.
 Stations with grades are a common occurrence and the post-war iteration of the Toowoomba Grade in Australia had a platform with a 5% grade.
 The prohibition of grades in stations is largely a hangover from the Age of Steam when mountain divisions were sometimes designed to increase the ruling grade in order to achieve a flat spot at a station.
 Americans with Disabilities laws have provision for excepting requirements that are not "practicably possible" in certain circumstances, and really the grade would barely be noticeable.
 Of course there is broad possibility for other grading schemes here, and the two tracks leading off the station approach are quite a bit longer.

 Moving the MetroMover guideways about 100 feet to the east would enable the necessary vertical realignment while minimizing closures.
 Also, given the grade described above the station would be about a foot and a half lower there.
 The platform is configured to accept four-car trains, and being larger than the old one would help to mitigate any additional crowding that might result from having more convenient access to the American Airlines Arena.
-All vertical curves are shown as being 100 feet long and the grades described are well within the stated capabilities of the transit mode.
+All vertical curves are shown as being at least 100 feet long and the grades described are well within the stated capabilities of the MetroMover.
 It is assumed the points of convergence with the old alignment are level and 22.5' off the ground (which is somewhat unlikely) according to Google Earth satellite-generated figures, which are more detailed than the US Geodetic Survey.
 It may be the elevated line would be less intrusive overall in it's new location, and some areas beneath it could be used for nicely planned retail or other uses at sacrifice of a few parking spaces.
 If need be, low-rise multi-level garage space could be made to abut the rear sides of the retail.

 CROSSING BISCAYNE BOULEVARD

-The glassed-in, mechanistic deco-moderne Freedom Tower Annex entry would take loosely after 20th Century railroad architecture.
+The glassed-in, mechanistic deco-moderne Freedom Tower Annex Entrance would take loosely after 20th Century railroad architecture.
 The track geometry is skewed to veer slightly away from the Freedom Tower and should have been slightly more so, since the Freedom Tower stair to the elevated walkway was an afterthought, while yet being an indispensable part of the design - thought up a couple years ago and then forgotten.
 The boulevard bridge as shown is about 26' wide while having over three feet of hanging gardens located in planters along its south side.
 It may be the freight interests would be inclined to insist on having two continuous tracks, but the single track would function nicely as a station crossover without the bulky infrastructure, allowing the ramp instead.
 While the track dips slightly, the ramp is level and generally 2.5' above the level of the track.
 The single-track segment is about 250' long.

 Showing means by which freight tracks might be brought to island grade.
 The single at-grade freight track thus reached is a simplification but lines up with the existing movable span at left in open position.
 Visible artifacts indicate there was large-capacity multiple trackage at one time.
 The 3500 feet or so of at-grade trackage through Downtown Miami is really no longer practicable.